foundry-rs/starknet-foundry/README.md

 ## Contributions

-Starknet Foundry is actively developed, we appreaciate any help from the community!
+Starknet Foundry is under active development, and we appreciate any help from the community!
 Want to contribute?
 Read the [contribution guidelines](./CONTRIBUTING.md).